luigisaetta/data-drift-analysis/README.md

 # Data Drift Analysis
-In this repo I have collected all te work done, starting from summer 2022, on tools to identify data drift
+In this repo I have collected all the work done, starting from Dummer 2022, on tools to identify Data Drift

 ## What is Data Drift?
 Let's imagine that we have a worderful dataset, and we want to develop a Machine Learning model that enable us to predict a target T,